theboywhoboasted/whurdle/README.md

 # Accuracy numbers

-The success rate of the above algorithm is heavily dependent on which dictionary I use as the universe of all words.
-A larger dictionary will make for a bigger universe to search for, but will also allow me to choose from more words on each try.
+The success rate of the above algorithm is heavily dependent on which dictionary I use as the universe of all words for guessing as well as for the target words.
+The first version of my algorithm assumed that the set of all guessable words is the same as the set from which the target word is chosen.
+This blog post (https://lockwood.dev/wordle/python/2022/01/23/wordle-solved-average-3-64.html) mentions that this is indeed not true: while there are around 13k words that can be tried, only a quarter of those could be the target word.
 Having said that, the algorithm gets 99%+ words solved within 6 attempts with all the dictionaries I tried.
 Most of the words that it is unable to solve are the ones with repeated letters or words with too many adjacent words[^1].

+When using a different set of words for guessing and another to choose the guesses from (as used in Lockwood's post), my implementation is able to guess all the 2315 words within 6 tries.
+The distribution of number of attempts taken is [(2, 31), (3, 975), (4, 1143), (5, 161), (6, 5)] with a mean of 3.62 attempts.

-I report here the results for 3 common English dictionaries:
+When using the same set of words for the target and to guess, here are the results for 3 common English dictionaries:

 1. dictionary.csv (a valid scrabble dictionary from https://github.com/zeisler/scrabble)
 Number of words: 8636